 And along Bogue Banks, at the heart of the Crystal Coast, the Atlantic beaches face south for marvelous sunrises at one end of the beach and sunsets at the other.
 If you find yourself in the Emerald Isle neighborhood, don’t miss your chance to stroll the landmark Bogue Inlet Pier shown above.

-1 Great Place to Eat: Amos Mosquito’s
+1 Great Place to Eat on the Crystal Coast with Kids: Amos Mosquito’s

 The one problem with Amos Mosquito’s?
 Way too many good sounding seafood dishes to choose from–especially with a southern twist.
 Bring your appetite–and a trustworthy friend to choose for you if needed.